 Cupcakes are the perfect treat to share for any occasion.
 Without proper packaging, there’s no way we can share this amazing goodie with others – which is why today we’re going to talk about ways to pack your cupcakes.

 I’m Angie, I’m a self-taught baker and cupcake enthusiast.
 I’ve been baking cupcakes for over 10 years and run my own humble little cupcake business.
 As a baker, let me tell you that having good packaging is as important as having a good product!
 Imagine having baked dozens of cupcakes with nowhere to put them?

 Well, don’t worry because in this article, I’ll share with you my tricks and tips for packaging cupcakes.
 There are a variety of ways you can package them.
-In a cupcake box, a takeout box, a paper cup, to name a few.
-You’ll have to do the choosing according to the occasion!
+In a cupcake box, a takeout box, and a paper cup, to name a few.
+You’ll have to make a choice according to the occasion!

 Let’s pack some cupcakes!

 The first and most logical way is to pack cupcakes in cupcake boxes.
 Cupcake boxes are available in several sizes and designs and come with inserts that fit cupcakes of different sizes.

 Inserts help keep the cupcakes in place and secure them for transportation.
 The cupcake boxes are great ways to present your cakes as well without having to purchase any extra cupcake stands.
 They are easy to store and can be stacked easily as well.

 The only downside to using cupcake boxes is that they are usually made of cardboard paper, thus they are easily stained by frosting and grease, therefore, cannot be reused.

 Method 2.
 Cupcake Carrier